DevSnx/Skyrama/README.md

-# Simple SkyBlock
+# Skyrama
-A simple SkyBlock plugin for Spigot servers without any useless features, just the necessary.
+Skyrama is a SkyBlock plugin for Spigot servers without any useless features, just the necessary.

 ![screenshot](https://zupimages.net/up/21/27/c38w.png)